microsoft/vscode-dev-containers/README.md

 ## Trying a definition

-If you want to try out a definition before chooisng one:
+If you want to try out a definition before choosing one:

 1. If this is your first time creating a dev container, follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to configure your machine.
 2. Browse the contents of the  `containers` folder in this repository and pick one.
 Check out the `README` to see if there are any manual setup steps you should be aware of before continuing.